brxndxnpx/VBA/README.md

 - Each class or module should be decoupled enough to be usable on it's own.
     - If you find an issue or a class/module that depends on another class/module please let me know.

+## Background

+I started this repo to log and share my collection of VBA snippets.
+I got tired of searching through my old projects to find snippets of code I've previously used.
+I finally decided to create a public repository for those classes, modules, and snippets that I reuse on the regular and to document each item.

-If you have any requests or ideas for modules/class then let me know :smile:.
+If you have any requests or ideas for modules/class, or if you you find issues then let me know :smile:.

+## Contents

-## VBXL (Excel)
+### VBXL (Excel)

 **Classes**
 - [AcroApp](/VBXL/Classes/AcroApp/)